Fine Artist

-The program took place in the fictional place of Imaginopolis and had several levels of a building each with a different topic (e.g. one for creating new images, one as a gallery of existing images).
+The program took place in McZee's home of Imaginopolis and had several levels of a building each with a different topic (e.g. one for creating new images, one as a gallery of existing images).
 The design of the program was very similar to that of its sister program Creative Writer.
 The program runs full screen and creates an all-inclusive environment.